+The work consists of 20 canvases measuring 100 x 70 cm, painted with oil on linen.
+The total installation is 4,09 meters high and 3,62 meters wide.
 The medium of oil paint is chosen because it creates a physical presence.
 Enhanced by the visibility of the canvas through the paint, the translucence of the thin layers mimics the tactility and fragility of human skin.

+The basis for the work are the self-portraits from the visual diaries (LS diaries).
 The photos were taken between 2008 and 2019 and show one face across a period of more than 10 years.
 The repetition flattens the chronology and emphasises the resilience of the soul.
 Together, the separate works form a strong and colorful whole.

 The painting installation ’20 Days with Hair Towels (2008 –2019)’ is generously supported by the Mondriaan Fund.